babsonnexus/stream-link-manager-for-channels/README.md

 * [01:06:08](https://www.youtube.com/watch?v=APuUaAvNo-k&t=3968s) Settings - Scheduler
 * [01:08:56](https://www.youtube.com/watch?v=APuUaAvNo-k&t=4136s) Final Thoughts

-As a general note, it does not matter "where" <b>Stream Link (+Files +Playlists) Manager for Channels</b> is installed; it could even be placed in the Channels DVR directory.
+As a general note, it does not matter "where" <b>Streaming Library Manager for Channels</b> is installed; it could even be placed in the Channels DVR directory.
 The only requirements are that it must be on a machine and in a location that has directory access to the Channels DVR directory and be able to see the Channels DVR Administrative webpage.

 ## Docker
 If you are not using <i>OliveTin/Project One-Click</i>, it is recommended to install via Stack using [Portainer](https://www.portainer.io/) ([Docker Desktop](https://open.docker.com/extensions/marketplace?extensionId=portainer/portainer-docker-extension) | [Docker Standalone](https://docs.portainer.io/start/install-ce/server/docker)).
 Otherwise, you can use the single command line method as shown below.